netbrain/zwift/README.md

 ## Prerequisites
 - [Docker](https://docs.docker.com/get-docker) or [Podman](https://podman.io/getting-started/installation)
 - [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-docker) if you have nvidia proprietary driver
-- ATI, Intel and Nouveau drivers should work out of the box (not tested)
+- ATI, Intel and Nouveau drivers should work out of the box

 ## Install
 ```console